Winter has arrived:

 - Winter in the pond

-Help in Winter:
+Help wildlife in Winter ponds:

 - Clear any fallen snow from the ice with a broom where you can safely reach so submerged oxygenating plants can see more light.